xullnn/ls_pull_over_push/130/readme.md

 9. How to avoid this kind of situation?

-10. How to implement a method can be called with or without a followed block?
+10. How to implement a method which can be called with or without a followed block?
 (Two ways)

 11. Given these method definitions: